-If you’ve driven in Nebraska or Kansas long enough, you understand the importance of keeping up on auto maintenance tasks.
+If you’ve driven in Nebraska, Kansas, or Iowa long enough, you understand the importance of keeping up on auto maintenance tasks.
 Your car needs many different services to continue running as it should, and many of these services involve your tires.
 In addition to tire rotation and tire repair, it’s wise to maintain your vehicle’s wheel alignment.

 Getting your tires professionally aligned may not sound that helpful, but it can improve the lifespan of your tires while boosting your vehicle’s general performance.
 Don’t put off wheel alignment any longer—instead, bring your car to your nearest T.O.
 Haas Tire & Auto location to take care of this essential service!

 The name “tire alignment” may imply that this service involves adjustments to your tires, but that’s not really the case.
 Instead, this is all about adjusting your car’s suspension—the system that connects your tires to your vehicle’s body.
 That system can gradually “drift” from its initial settings, resulting in issues like:

 - Lower tire performance

 Have you spotted any of these problems in your vehicle?
 If so, your wheel alignment may be to blame.
 Let us bring your suspension system back in line with your manufacturer’s specifications, making adjustments to align each tire on your car with its other wheels and the road under your vehicle.
 With our advanced equipment, we can complete this job quickly while getting great results.
 And you won’t need to wait long for us to finish, either—usually, aligning all four wheels on a vehicle takes no longer than 60 minutes.